w3c/wai-website/pages/about/groups/task-forces/research-questions.md

 ## Work statement

-To learn about the focus, scope and deliverables of the task force, see the [RQ Task Force Work Statement](/about/groups/task-forces/research-questions/work-statement/).
+To learn about the focus, scope and deliverables of the task force, see the [Research Questions Task Force Work Statement](/about/groups/task-forces/research-questions/work-statement/).

 ## Current work

-The RQ Task Force supports the deliverables of the [Accessible Platform Architectures (APA) Working Group](/about/groups/apawg/).
+The Research Questions Task Force supports the deliverables of the [Accessible Platform Architectures (APA) Working Group](/about/groups/apawg/).

-For details of the current work, see the [RQ Task Force wiki](https://www.w3.org/WAI/APA/task-forces/research-questions/wiki/Main_Page).
+For details of the current work, see the [Research Questions Task Force wiki](https://www.w3.org/WAI/APA/task-forces/research-questions/wiki/Main_Page).

 ## Contribute to the work

-The RQ Task Force welcomes input from the global accessibility community on the emerging and future web technologies research work.
+The Research Questions Task Force welcomes input from the global accessibility community on the emerging and future web technologies research work.

 ### Contribute without joining the task force